itswadesh/anne-docs2/docs/admin-manual.md

 #### Microsoft Azure Storage

-Follow the azure Docs to obtain your own connection string, account name, access key, and cdn url.
-Then update these credential's with your values from microsoft.
+Follow the azure Docs to obtain your connection string, account name, access key, and CDN URL.
+Then update these credentials with your values from Microsoft.

 - AZURE_STORAGE_CONNECTION_STRING
 - AZURE_STORAGE_ACCOUNT_NAME